python/peps/pep-0481.txt

 Finally, a reason to choose a web service at all over something that is self-hosted is to be able to more efficiently use volunteer time and donated resources.
-Every additional service hosted on the PSF infrastruture by the PSF infrastructure team further spreads out the amount of time that the volunteers on that team have to spend and uses some chunk of resources that could potentionally be used for something where there is no free or affordable hosted solution available.
+Every additional service hosted on the PSF infrastructure by the PSF infrastructure team further spreads out the amount of time that the volunteers on that team have to spend and uses some chunk of resources that could potentially be used for something where there is no free or affordable hosted solution available.

 One concern that people do have with using a hosted service is that there is a